 In my last batch, most of the tomatoes I used were cherry or grape, but I did add a few Roma and slicers to thin it out a bit as it can get pretty thick otherwise.
-This is a healthy recipe that’s easy, fairly quick, and good tasting.
+This is a healthy recipe for Roasted Cherry Tomato Sauce that’s easy, fairly quick, and good tasting.
 Enjoy!

 Roasted Cherry Tomato Sauce

-Remove from oven and blend together in a food processor till desired consistency.
+- Remove from oven and blend together in a food processor to desired consistency.

-Sauce will be thick.
+- Sauce will be thick.
 Freeze in bags or plastic freezer containers.
-Makes about 3 pints.